Roger Cook (journalist)

-Roger Cook (born 6 April 1943) is a New Zealand-born British investigative journalist and television broadcaster.
-In 1997, he won a British Academy of Film & Television Arts special award "for 25 years of outstanding quality investigative reporting", for his show The Cook Report.
+Roger James Cook (6 April 1943 – 13 June 2026) was an Australian and British investigative journalist and television broadcaster.
+In 1998 he received a BAFTA special award "for 25 years of outstanding quality investigative reporting", for his programme The Cook Report.

 Early life

-Cook's parents were New Zealanders, but he was brought up in Australia, and began his career with the Australian Broadcasting Corporation as a reporter and newsreader on both radio and television.
+Cook's parents were New Zealanders.
+He was born in Auckland, New Zealand, but was brought up in Australia, and began his career with the Australian Broadcasting Corporation as a reporter and newsreader on both radio and television.

-In 1968, Cook moved to the United Kingdom where he joined BBC Radio 4's The World at One programme and subsequently worked on several other BBC radio and television programmes, including PM, Nationwide, and Newsnight.
+In 1968 Cook moved to the United Kingdom where he joined BBC Radio 4's World at One and its sister programme, The World This Weekend.
+He subsequently worked on several other BBC radio and television programmes, including PM, Nationwide, and Newsnight.

 Checkpoint

-In 1973, Cook created and presented the Radio 4 programme Checkpoint, which specialised in investigating and exposing criminals, con-men, injustice and official incompetence, often confronting the subjects of the investigation on tape.
-In 1979 Cook was threatened by Don Arden when he started to look into the business practices of the notorious rock manager.
+In 1973 Cook created and presented the Radio 4 programme Checkpoint, which specialised in investigating and exposing criminals, con-men, injustice and official incompetence, often confronting the subjects of the investigation on tape.
+In 1979 Cook was threatened by Don Arden, father of Sharon Osbourne, when he started to look into the business practices of the notorious rock manager after Cook used the legal battle between Lynsey de Paul and Arden as a springboard for his investigation.
+Arden told Cook, "When you fight the champion, you go 15 rounds.
+You've got to be prepared to go the whole way ...
+I'll take you with one hand strapped up my a***.
+You're not a man, you're a creep."

-In 1981, during a Checkpoint report for Newsnight, Cook was filmed being violently assaulted by a Brighton antique dealer after he confronted him about selling fake antiques.
+In 1981, during a Checkpoint report for Newsnight, Cook was filmed being violently assaulted by a Brighton antique dealer after confronting him about selling fake antiques.
 Cook suffered three cracked ribs.
-Cook stated: "Mr Harris invited me to step outside and talk things through, but his means of communication proved to be a metal bar".
+He later said: "Mr Harris invited me to step outside and talk things through, but his means of communication proved to be a metal bar".

+In 1984 Checkpoint transferred to television for one series of four episodes, broadcast on BBC1.